Powerlearnproject/se-assignment-day-2-git-and-github-Akinyi-02/README.md

 4)Reversion:allows you to roll back to a previous version of the project if needed, undoing recent changes that might have introduced errors
 5)Collaboration:Version control systems facilitate collaboration by enabling multiple contributors to work on the same project simultaneously without overwriting each other's work.

+Why GitHub is Popular for Managing Versions of Code Distributed Version Control:GitHub uses Git, a distributed version control system that allows each developer to have a full history of the project on their local machine.
+This enhances flexibility and collaboration.
+    Branching and Pull Requests:GitHub makes branching and pull requests (PRs) straightforward, facilitating feature development and code review processes.
+   Integration and Automation:GitHub integrates with various tools for continuous integration (CI), continuous deployment (CD), and other automated workflows, streamlining the development process.
+   Collaboration and Code Review:GitHub provides features for code review, issue tracking, and discussion, making it easier for teams to collaborate and ensure code quality.
+    Documentation and Community:GitHub supports project documentation via README files and wikis.
+It also hosts a vast community of developers and open-source projects, facilitating learning and collaboration.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?